EmmaEwert/KITTY/README.md

 instantiation, and friction-free translation from Tiled custom properties to C# fields, properties and even methods.

+KITTY imports every graphic, object and setting you've defined in your Tiled tilemaps into Unity.

+Unity's built-in tilemap editor is okay, but Tiled is *way* better.
+You can define stuff like text, warps, and pickups directly in Tiled.
+KITTY just imports and applies all that seamlessly.

+KITTY can't make custom behaviours without coding those behaviours, though.
+You still need to write character controllers, enemy AI, interaction behaviours etc. yourself, *or* use an off-the-shelf engine which will work as expected with KITTY's `PropertyHook` component.

 Note: This README is a teaser for 1.0.0 – some features are not yet implemented as described.

 ## Seamless basic integration